bbauska/LFS171x/README.md

 <p align="center" width="100%">
 <img src="/images/image004.png?raw=true"
 	width="66%"
-    alt="Types of blockchain"</>
+    alt="Types of blockchain" />
 </p>
-The choice between permissionless versus permissioned blockchains should be driven by the particular application at hand (or use case).
+The choice between permissionless versus permissioned blockchains should be driven by the particular application at hand (or use case). <br/>

 Most enterprise use cases involve extensive vetting before parties agree to do business with each other.<br/>